FIR against managing director of school caught in a storm over recital of religious prayers | Education

 FIR against managing director of school caught in a storm over recital of religious prayers

-The school had on Monday stopped the recitation of religious prayers during the morning assembly after right-wing protests over the inclusion of some Islamic verses in the decade-old practice followed by the institution.The Florets International School announced a holiday Monday after Vishwa Hindu Parishad VHP and Bharatiya Janata Party BJP workers held a demonstration, claiming that students were being compelled to recite the Kalma Tayyab.We had announced a holiday on Monday after VHP and BJP workers held a demonstration, claiming that students were being compelled to recite the Kalma.
+The school on Monday announced that it had stopped the recitation of religious prayers during the morning assembly after the right-wing protests over the inclusion of some Islamic verses in the decade-old practice followed by the institution.The school management had also clarified that the Gayatri Mantra and the Gurbani were also recited during the morning assembly as part of its Sarva Dharma Samman all religions are equal philosophy.Meanwhile, Basic Shiksha Adhikari BSA Surjeet Kumar Singh visited the school on Tuesday and questioned Makhija on the directions of the district magistrate.

 - Country: